rodrigopolo/brripguide/guide_en.md

 1. For encoding we will use *HandBrake*, but first we have to give *HandBrake* a video format that can understand, *HandBrake* can't encode a H.264 file directly, so we have to mux the file into an MKV container, open `mmg.exe` on the `C:\brdsoft\mkvtoolnix` folder.
 ![mkvtoolnix](img/18-mkvtoolnix.png)
-2. drag your `left.h264` track file into the *mkvmerge GUI* window:
+2. Drag your `left.h264` track file into the *mkvmerge GUI* window:
 ![mkvtoolnix](img/19-drag.png)
 3. After dragging your track, *mkvmerge GUI* will automatically define an output file name for your video, just click on the "Start muxing" button and wait until it finishes:
 ![mkvtoolnix muxing](img/20-dragged.png)